 The fact that Google bought Android for just $50 million is remarkable compared to its acquisitions in the 17 years that followed.
 In fact, the company spent just $130 million to buy companies in all of 2005.
 By comparison, only a little over a year later, Google spent a whopping $1.65 billion acquiring YouTube.
 There was much debate about whether YouTube was worth the money at the time, but it’s certainly paid off by now, though Android’s actually been even more successful.

 Some of Google’s other acquisitions have not been as successful, however.
 The massive $12.5 billion purchase of Motorola in 2011 is often cited as one of Google’s biggest missteps, with the search giant selling the company to Lenovo for just $2.9 billion a little over three years later.
 You also only need to look at some of the plots in the Google Graveyard to see multiple examples of purchases that went sour.

 Some of Google’s other purchases could still be considered works in progress.
-Nest Labs, which Google bought for $3.2 billion in 2014, was slow to take off, but with the move to bring Google and Nest devices under a single brand, there are clearly big plans ahead.
+Nest Labs, which Google bought for $3.2 billion in 2014, was slow to take off, but with the move to bring Google and Nest devices under a single brand, it could still yield some good results.
 There’s also the company’s recent purchase of Fitbit for a cool $2.1 billion.
 It looks like we will finally get a Google designed smartwatch, the Pixel Watch. with Fitbit software sometime later in 2022.

 Nevertheless, it’s highly unlikely Google will ever get a better return on its investment than it had with Android.
 While the company will no doubt continue buying and investing in other companies, there’s really no getting around how big of a win that $50 million startup became.